 - Remove from the brine and allow to air dry in a cool place for 5-7 days, or until cheese is dry to the touch, turning the cheese over daily and checking for any molds.

 Do you have any questions or comments about Edam?
 Join the discussion over at the Curd Nerd Forum.
+Let us know if you love our edam cheese recipe and how your cheese turns out.
 We would love to hear from you!